GianmarcoVc/GianmarcoVc/README.md

 ## :raising_hand: About Me

-- I am a student of Web Development
+- I am a student of Web Development.
-- I am preparing to enter [**SoyHenry**](https://www.soyhenry.com/)
+- I am preparing to enter [**SoyHenry.**](https://www.soyhenry.com/)
+- I like to learn new things and improve myself every day.
-- I love helping, if you have any questions or queries and if I can support you, I will gladly do so.
+- I love helping, if you have any questions or queries and if I can support you, I will gladly do so. 💝

 ## :unlock: Languages and technologies I use